ese5160/final-project-a07g-a14g-t28-aqua/A07G/A07G_README.md

 Here I have finished the debugger module and add the comment in Doxygen style.
 I divided the code from the SerialConsole file to make the code clear.
 The following figure shows the structure of my debugger module.
 ![The_structure_of_debugger_module](A07Gtask3.png)

+# Task 4

+## 1. Question

+### 1.What nets must you attach the logic analyzer to?

+To test the function of Uart.
+We should Connect the Saleae Logic 8 channels to TX, RX, and GND lines on the board.
+From the datasheet.

+### 2. Where on the circuit board can you attach / solder to?

+We can easily find Uart_Tx is pin2, Uart_RX is pin3.
+On the board, there is a section whose name is UART Debug.
+It has reserved GND, RX and TX pins.

+### 3. What are critical settings for the logic analyzer?

+About the setting for the logic analyzer.
+I set the Saleae analyzer sampling rate to 2 MHz.
+I configure the saleae software to decode UART with Baud Rate: 115200, Data Bits: 8, Parity: None, Stop Bits: 1.